2002-2007 Jeep Liberty

 Here are some other ways to improve your Liberty's sound and functionality:

 The factory Infinity system has two small amplifiers attached to the speakers, but these won’t give you the best sound when you upgrade your receiver or speakers.
 You’ll get the best sound quality when you bypass or remove the factory amps and go with a new aftermarket amp to power all the speakers.
 You can fit a new amp underneath the front or rear seats of the Liberty to keep it out of the way.
+Learn more about adding amps to your system in our Car Amplifier Buying Guide.

 The Liberty will only accommodate single-DIN receivers, so an aftermarket GPS receiver won't work for this vehicle.
 Portable navigators do a great job, and you can move them from vehicle to vehicle, which is good news if you drive more than one vehicle.